BRING ENGAGING HANDS ON SCIENCE TO YOUR CLASSROOM

 - Embedded pre- and post-assessments for each unit

-This program is designed for teachers new to resources and those who need a refresher alike.
-The RiSE Center requires annual training for all teachers who are new to using RiSE resources or for new resources.
-This training, held the week of August 12, is a series of one day trainings specific to content/grade level allowing for those who teach several subjects/grades to attend a day specific to their content/grade level.
+The Maine STEM Partnership requires teachers who are new to using these resources or teaching a new set of resources to attend a one day training in August prior to starting the school year.
+This training will be specific to content/grade level allowing for those who teach several subjects/grades to attend a day specific to their content/grade level.
 During your training you will be introduced to your new science kits and have the opportunity to connect with teacher leaders who are experienced with using the materials.
 Teachers will collaboratively walk through each resource and the support materials that go along with it.
 Teachers will also have the opportunity to demo lessons, go through the first kit, and begin planning for the start of the school year.
-All teachers have the option to continue meeting with this group during the school year through our Teaching and Learning Community.
-Topics: K-5 Science (FOSS), Middle School Earth Science (SEPUP 2rd ed.), Middle School Life Science (SEPUP 3rd ed.), Middle School Physical Science (SEPUP 3rd ed.), and High School Earth Science (Earth and Space Systems Science).
 Come learn how to get started with your new science materials from experienced teachers!

 A team of teachers and administrators across multiple districts along with University faculty and RiSE Center staff met over the course of several months to extensively review many different science resources.
 Below are the primary resource components that were taken into account throughout this process.